23/visualplatform.js/README.md

 ## Extending the library with more API endpoints

-Visualplatform.js ship with support for the most common methods in the 23 Video API, but can be extended with for any other API endpoint:
+Visualplatform.js ship with support for the most common methods in the TwentyThree API, but can be extended with for any other API endpoint:

     var visualplatform = Visualplatform('mydomain.23video.com', ['/api/action/add', '/api/action/delete',  '/api/action/get']);
     visualplatform.action.get(